tonnytg/demo-migration-gke/Readme.md

 This is a demo to training migration app behind two kubernetes clusters.

+1. Create a GCP Project 1
-1. Create a GCP Project
+1. Create a GCP Project 2
+2. Activate Cloud DNS at two Projects
+3. Activate GKE API at two Projects
-2. Create 2 GKE clusters
+4. Create 2 GKE clusters at two Projects
-3. Create 1 App with Hello World
+5. Create 1 App with Hello World  at cluster of Projects 1
-4. Migrate App cluster one to another cluster
+6. Migrate App cluster one to another cluster at projects 2
-5.